bsgriggs/mendix9-searchable-reference-selector/docs/ReferenceSet.md

 **Clear icon text** - Tooltip text for the clear icon for badges and what is read by the screen reader on focus.
 **Clear icon** - Override the default clear icon for badges with your own glyphicon or images. **Clear all icon text** - Tooltip text for the clear all icon and what is read by the screen reader on focus.
 **Clear all icon** - Override the default clear all icon with your own glyphicon or images.

+### Footer

+**Show Footer** - Enables the footer feature.
+A footer is a custom container that appears at the end of the options menu that you can put any other components in (i.e. buttons).
+Most useful in combination with the Search Text attribute allowing you to create an object based on what the user typed (need to use refresh in client).

 ## Events Settings